l-chin/javascript-interview-questions/README.md

    5. An Object has a prototype, so there are default keys in an object that could collide with your keys if you're not careful.
 As of ES5 this can be bypassed by creating an object(which can be called a map) using `Object.create(null)`, but this practice is seldom done.
    6. A Map may perform better in scenarios involving frequent addition and removal of key pairs.

+   summary:
+    1. keys: map allow any type of keys
+    2. order: map are ordered by insertion
+    3. size: obj: Object.entries(obj).length, map: map.size
+    4. iteration: map are iterable, obj: for...in or Object.keys()
+    5. prototype: obj: has prototype, map: doesn't have prototype
+    6. performance: map: better for frequent addition/removal

    **[⬆ Back to Top](#table-of-contents)**

 9. ### What is the difference between == and === operators